Skip to content

 • Sessions are individually authorised, time-limited, attributable to a named person, and logged.

-• Vendor access is granted per session and revoked when the task is complete, rather than left as a standing connection.
+• Vendor access is granted per session and revoked when the task is complete, not left standing.

 • The remote-access path is reviewed on a schedule and removed when the need ends.

-This is the conduit thinking of IEC 62443 applied to the one path that connects the outside world to the plant.
-The same broker can serve both internal engineers and external vendors, which keeps the number of inbound paths to one well-controlled point rather than several improvised ones.
-Remote support is a normal part of an automation upgrade and ongoing support relationship, and it can be delivered safely when it is designed rather than bolted on.
+The same broker serves internal engineers and external vendors, which keeps inbound access to one well-controlled point rather than several improvised ones.
+Remote support is a normal part of an automation upgrade and ongoing support relationship, and it is delivered safely when it is designed rather than bolted on.

 Patch management under OT constraints

-Patching in OT cannot follow the IT model of patch quickly and broadly, for three reasons.
-Many devices accept only vendor-certified updates, so a patch issued for the underlying operating system may never be approved for the control application running on it.
-Production schedules rarely offer the downtime that an update and revalidation cycle needs.
-And some assets are end-of-life, with no patches being issued at all.
+Patching in OT cannot follow the IT model of patch quickly and broadly.
+Many devices accept only vendor-certified updates, so an operating-system patch may never be approved for the control application running on it.
+Production schedules rarely offer the downtime an update and revalidation cycle needs.
+And some assets are end-of-life, with no patches issued at all.

-1. Maintain an accurate asset inventory.
-You cannot prioritise patches for assets you have not catalogued, including firmware versions and known vulnerabilities.
+1. Maintain an accurate asset inventory, including firmware versions and known vulnerabilities.

 2. Prioritise by exposure and consequence.
-A vulnerable asset reachable through a conduit from a less-trusted zone matters more than one buried deep in a well-segmented area.
+A vulnerable asset reachable from a less-trusted zone matters more than one buried in a well-segmented area.

-4. Apply in planned windows.
-Schedule patching into maintenance windows alongside other planned work, with a rollback position.
+4. Apply in planned windows, alongside other maintenance work, with a rollback position.

 5. Use compensating controls where patching is impossible.
-For an unpatchable or end-of-life device, tighten the segmentation around it, restrict its conduits, and monitor its traffic for anomalies.
+For an unpatchable device, tighten the segmentation around it, restrict its conduits, and monitor its traffic.

-NIST SP 800-82 sets out this risk-based approach in detail and is the reference to cite when explaining to a board why patch-everything is the wrong target for OT.
-Compensating controls through segmentation are often the only realistic protection for legacy equipment, which is one reason segmentation carries so much of the load.
-This intersects with legacy PLC migration, since replacing an unsupportable controller can sometimes be the better answer than defending it indefinitely.
+NIST SP 800-82 sets out this approach in detail and is the reference to cite when explaining why patch-everything is the wrong target for OT.
+Segmentation is often the only realistic protection for legacy equipment, which intersects with legacy PLC migration: replacing an unsupportable controller can be a better answer than defending it indefinitely.

 The Australian context: ACSC and the Essential Eight

-For Australian manufacturers, the Australian Cyber Security Centre (ACSC) at cyber.gov.au is the primary national source of guidance, and the Essential Eight is the baseline most organisations are measured against.
-The Essential Eight is a set of eight mitigation strategies: application control, patch applications, configure Microsoft Office macro settings, user application hardening, restrict administrative privileges, patch operating systems, multi-factor authentication, and regular backups.
+For Australian manufacturers, the Australian Cyber Security Centre (ACSC) is the primary national source of guidance, and the Essential Eight is the baseline most organisations are measured against: application control, patch applications, configure Microsoft Office macro settings, user application hardening, restrict administrative privileges, patch operating systems, multi-factor authentication, and regular backups.

-The Essential Eight was written primarily for Windows-based IT environments, so applying it to OT needs judgement.
-Several strategies map directly onto the plant:
+The Essential Eight was written primarily for Windows-based IT, so applying it to OT needs judgement.
+Several strategies map directly:

 • Restrict administrative privileges and multi-factor authentication apply cleanly to engineering workstations, remote access and SCADA administration.

-• Application control suits the Windows-based HMIs and engineering stations that have a stable, known set of programs.
+• Application control suits Windows-based HMIs and engineering stations that run a stable, known set of programs.

-• Regular backups apply to PLC programs, SCADA projects and configuration, which are exactly the artefacts you need to recover a plant after an incident.
+• Regular backups apply to PLC programs, SCADA projects and configuration, exactly the artefacts needed to recover a plant after an incident.

 The two patching strategies are where literal application breaks down, because forced operating-system and application patching can break a validated control system.
 For those, the OT patch approach above takes over.
-The sound model is to treat the Essential Eight as a baseline for the IT-like assets in the plant, then layer the OT-specific controls from IEC 62443 and NIST SP 800-82 on top for the control system itself.
-The ACSC also publishes guidance aimed specifically at operational technology environments, which should be read alongside the Essential Eight rather than as a substitute for it.
-Australian sites in regulated supply chains, such as food and beverage, should also keep their security position consistent with their broader compliance obligations.
+The sound model is to treat the Essential Eight as the baseline for the IT-like assets, then layer the OT-specific controls from IEC 62443 and NIST SP 800-82 on top for the control system itself.
+The ACSC also publishes guidance aimed specifically at operational technology, to be read alongside the Essential Eight rather than as a substitute.
+For food and beverage sites, the regulatory consequences that change the priority order are covered in the food manufacturing companion post.

 Common mistakes and pitfalls